 Bears gain considerate weight before entering their dens and torpor.
 During torpor they don’t eat, drink or defecate.
 Their waste gets recycled in their bodies and is used as a source of water and protein.
 Bears emerge skinny in the spring.

 Bears enter their den and torpor when weather and food availability compels them.
-Bears enter torpor ( sleep lightly) through the worst times to try to survive.
+Bears sleep lightly through the worst times to try to survive.
 To support their size, bears need to eat continuously.
 When they can’t do that, they go sleep until they can.

-How Long Do Bears Sleep During Torpor?
+How Long Do Bears Sleep During Hibernation?
 Are They Asleep The Whole Time?

 No, they aren’t asleep the whole time they are in their dens.
 They don’t eat, drink, urinate or defecate.
 But, they may get up and walk around their dens.